Colorado family raises awareness, funds for cure to their two children's rare genetic disease

 The Lockards have been crowdfunding to make this clinical trial a reality for both of the kids, with the hope it will cover the expensive procedure, travel, and even future research on SPG 50.

-"Each treatment costs 500,000 dollars," said Rebekah Lockard.
+"Each treatment costs $500,000," said Rebekah Lockard.
 "So, for each child to be treated it will be roughly half a million."

 However, they don't want to stop at just helping their kids.
 They also hope they can raise awareness to fund for even more children to benefit from these trials and other solutions to treating SPG 50.